tangowhisky37/CoderDojo/README.md

 Finally, we don’t expect our volunteer mentors to attend each and every session.
 All we ask for is a few hours of your time each week when the dojo is running.
 If you can’t make a session, then that’s no problem!
 We’re operate a fun, relaxed, and flexible model for our awesome mentors!

 If this sounds like something you’d love to do, then what are you waiting for!
-Drop us a note at volunteer-at-coderdojo at practicalperformanceanalyst dot com and let's get the next generation of kids hacking.
+Drop us a note at volunteer@hack2.live and let's get the next generation of kids hacking.

 ## Bill Of Material